 Best Practices and Clinical Practice Guidelines

-Red Blood Cell Transfusion: A Clinical Practice Guideline from the AABB (Annals of Internal Medicine; March 26 2012)
+Platelet Transfusion: A Clinical Practice Guideline From the AABB (Annals of Internal Medicine; February 3 2015)

 Evidence-Based Practice Guidelines for Plasma Transfusion (TRANSFUSION 2010;50:1227-39)